Publishing Resources

 If you’ve published before, or have experience in the publishing industry, you may successfully manage your career without the help of an agent; however, most first-time authors will benefit from an agent’s knowledge and contacts.

-If you’re a writer without a strong track record, you may find interesting a publisher in your work difficult.
+If you’re a writer without a strong track record, you may find it difficult to interest a publisher in your work.
 Publishing houses have enormous slush piles (unsolicited manuscripts), meaning it may take several months for anyone to consider your work, and many publishers will only consider manuscripts sent to them by a literary agent.
 Even if a publisher is willing to accept your submission without it coming from an agent, an agent’s recommendation will see it considered faster.

 An agent will usually ask you to sign a form outlining the conditions of your arrangement.
 If you have questions about such an agreement, organisations such as The Australian Society of Authors provide contract-assessment services (see the link at the end of this article).